CESNET/metacentrum-user-docs/docs/access/terms/index.md

 6. Strange behaviour of your account, appearance or disapparance of files, unknown processes running under your identity and so on has to be necessarily reported to the administrators of MetaCentrum.

+7. Users are solely responsible for setting the required access rules to control the access to their data.
+N.B., users' home directories are by default readable to all Metacentrum users.
+If you want to ensure other users cannot enter your home directory, you must change its access rights.